tgrbrooks/ADA/docs/options.rst

 ''''''''''''''
 Show extra information retrieved from the header file in the legend.

-By default, this information will be shown in brackets after the label title, to only show the extra information without the brackets use the ``Only extra info`` checkbox.
+By default, this information will be shown in brackets after the label title, to only show the extra information without the brackets use the ``Remove labels`` checkbox.

 Style
 -----